-8. CONSERVATION EASEMENTS
+8. CONSERVATION FASEMENTS

 The Trust has acquired and holds a number of conservation easements, each representing a legal interest in land owned by another person or entity.
 The easements grant the Trust the right to use, control, and/or protect the land for conservation purposes.
 Because of the unique nature of these assets, the impracticality of obtaining consistent and reliable estimates of the values ascribed to these interests, and consistent with the practices followed by many environmental land trusts, the accompanying financial statements do not include any amounts for these property interests.
-At December 31, 2016 the Trust held 47 conservation easements on 4,654 acres of land (52 conservation easements and 4,658 acres of land at December 31, 2015).
+At December 31, 2017 the Trust held 52 conservation easements on 5,487 acres of land (47 conservation easements and 4,654 acres of land at December 31, 2016).

-9. LINE OF CREDIT
+LINE OF CREDIT

-The Trust has a \$500,000 unsecured revolving line of credit with Columbia State Bank, expiring March 2017.
-Advances on the credit line are payable on demand and carry an interest rate of 4.5% at December 31, 2016 (prime plus 1% with a minimum rate of 4.5%).
-There were no advances on the line of credit at December 31, 2016.
-Subsequent to year end, the line of credit was renewed through May 2017.
+The Trust has a \$500,000 unsecured revolving line of credit with Columbia State Bank, expiring July 2018.
+Advances on the credit line are payable on demand and carry an interest rate of 5.5% at December 31, 2017 (prime plus 1% with a minimum rate of 4.5%).
+There were no advances on the line of credit at December 31, 2017 and 2016.